As the Coronavirus continues to spread, fear and anxiety is spreading as well, are you Feeling Anxious Right Now? This Moving Meditation Will Help.

 You connect your mind to your breath, which connects you to the moment.
 You coordinate your breath with your movement, which facilitates the movement of blood, oxygen and most importantly “feel-good hormones” around the body.
 The combination of Mind, breath and body, activates your body’s natural healing programming on a mental, chemical and mechanical level.
 All of which turn your qigong practice into a very powerful self-health care program.

 This program can be performed on a daily basis either in the morning to start your day off on the right foot, or at night before bed to relax and unwind the tension of the day.
 This program will be a great complement to any acupuncture treatment and will help to strengthen the results.
 It will speed your recovery from illness and help to maintain your health and wellbeing, both mentally and physically.

 Waking up the joints (all rotations should be performed with as large range of motion as possible, WITHOUT PAIN) This process will promote the removal of turbid synovial fluid from the joints and encourage the body to flush them with fresh nutrient-filled fluid.
 Qi tends to stagnate at points in the body where we bend.
-This process with promote the movement of Qi through the meridians and joints, helping to heal degeneration.
+This process promotes the movement of Qi through the meridians and joints, helping to heal degeneration.